At the tender age of 16, I played summer basketball in the Netherlands and Belgium and resided in places like Amsterdam, Bruges, and Antwerp.

 Book a hotel in the tourist district, see everything—check

-Head to the beach and do more activities than I’d ever do in one month at home—check
+Head to the beach and do more outdoor activities than I’d ever do in 6 months back at home—check

-I’ve met people who enjoy that constant activity for years, but I’m going through the motions by Day 3.
+I’ve met people who enjoy this tempo but I’m falling apart by Day 3.